returaj/tn_contact_matrix/README.md

 # tn_contact_matrix

-Most of the codes and the idea is taken from https://github.com/kieshaprem/synthetic-contact-matrices
+Main idea and code has been slightly modified.
+Originial code from https://github.com/kieshaprem/synthetic-contact-matrices